Do you grind your teeth?

 Why do I grind my teeth?

 Many people grind their teeth overnight the most.
-Typically, this is a stress or anxiety response by your body.
+In the past, it was believed to be a stress or anxiety response by your body.
 During the day, you may also have an unconscious reflex of clenching or grinding your teeth when concentrating or coping with something.
+With the leading research, we now know that it is most likely due to a tongue and facial muscle dysfunction.
+If the tongue and facial muscles do not have the correct tone and posture, it restricts the airway while we sleep.
+In response to this restriction, we grind the teeth forward, backward, and side-to-side to allow air through and under the tongue.
 Having a magnesium or calcium deficiency has also been found to be associated with teeth grinding.

 Similar to snoring, the person grinding their teeth probably doesn’t hear the sounds of it.
 It often makes squeaking and popping noises, and crunching, scraping, or chewing sounds.